diamantidis/diamantidis.github.io/_posts/2020-05-24-swift-loves-graphql-server-with-vapor-and-ios-app-client.md

 In the post to come, we are going to explore how to add support for sorting, filtering, creating a new post, editing an existing, deleting, etc.

-So stay tuned and follow me on [Twitter] should you want to get notified once these posts are published or you have a question or comment about this post.
+So stay tuned and follow me on [X] should you want to get notified once these posts are published or you have a question or comment about this post.

 Thanks for reading this post, and see you next time!